denten-books/plain-text/4-screen.md

 The Pollak-Virag design thus aimed to constitute an electrical alphabet analogous to cursive writing: "to trace in a substantially continuous unbroken outline the written letters composing the matter transmitted" [@pollak_writing-telegraph_1901, 1].
-To achieve the effect, the engineers broke cursive script down into distinct vertical and horizontal elements.
+To achieve this, the engineers broke cursive script down into distinct vertical and horizontal elements.
 The Pollak-Virag encoding thus represented a continuous quality---cursive script---through discrete atomic elements, as punches that moved the writing stylus in cardinal directions---up, down, left, or right.
-For this reason, it would be a mistake to understand the Pollak-Virag telegraph as a purely analog device.
-The analogy is rather achieved through a process of discrete analytic atomization of script on ticker tape and its subsequent reconstitution into a continuous shape.
+It was not a purely analog device.
+The analogy was rather achieved through a process of discrete analytic atomization of script on ticker tape and its subsequent reconstitution into a continuous shape.
 The cardinal directions comprise an intermediate, discrete description of smooth handwriting curves.
-Pollak and Virag believed that their sine wave telegraph had the distinct advantage transmitting messages "recorded in ordinary written or script characters."
-In the language of the patent, other forms of "facsimile" telegraph transmitted merely the "conventional form" of the letter, and not the letter itself.
-By contrast, the Pollak-Virag system was in their words "non-autographic."
+Pollak and Virag believed that their sine wave telegraph had the distinct advantage of transmitting messages "recorded in ordinary written or script characters."
+In the language of the patent, other forms of "facsimile" telegraph transmitted merely the "conventional form" of the letter, and not the letter itself, whereas the Pollak-Virag system was "non-autographic."
 The autographic telegraph preserved the particularity of the human hand.
-It purported to transmit not only the conventional form of the letter, but the peculiarity of an individual's signature.
-It was the "humane" telegraph in the sense that it preserved something human.
+It purported to transmit the peculiarity of an individual's signature.
+It was the "humane" telegraph in the sense that it preserved a human trace.

 The metaphysics accompanying telegraph communication at the time were in fact often concerned with human erasure.
 Notions of material discreteness and